Christian Science: Not a Mere Name, but Absolute Science

 In divine Science, God is the infinite One, and therefore incomparable.
 The word God signifies no possible competitor, competition or comparison.
 Our affirmation, God is Mind, in the measure that it is realized, gives the character of divinity to intelligence.
 This affirmation is a statement of primal, eternal truth.
 As often as it is made it tends to make us not only appreciative but wise, and it ever increasingly clarifies our perception of the difference between that which is human and divine.
 So doing, it clothes us with true appreciation of the great and good characters which have so abundantly blessed mankind.

 Wisdom so demonstrated is of divine origin, even though it appears to be human in its manifestation.
-It leads one to understand Mary Baker Eddy through a devoted study of her works, and shows that we appreciate her most and love her best when we heed those Christian and scientific admonitions in which her writing abound.
+It leads one to understand Mary Baker Eddy through a devoted study of her works, and shows that we appreciate her most and love her best when we heed those Christian and scientific admonitions in which her writings abound.
 Jesus announced the way of true respect and real love when he said, "If ye love me, keep my commandments."

 Christian Science clearly shows that the power which Jesus exercised was in no way dependent upon his personality, or his birth, or upon his resurrection or ascension, but wholly upon the impersonal truth, ever present and immutable as law, constituting his understanding, the divine Christ.